NofrillsBag/TT-Seek-Solution-Hack/README.md

 ## 📦 How to Run the Demo

 1. Download the ZIP file from this repository.
-2. Inside, locate the `app/` directory.
-3. Open `run.py` in your preferred Python IDE or compiler.
+2. Open `run.py` in your preferred Python IDE or compiler.
-4. Run the script.
+3. Run the script.

 Once running, visit:

 ```bash
 http://127.0.0.1:5000/map